 Oropharyngeal cancer (cancer of the oropharynx)

-There are different cancers that affect the oropharynx, but the most common is squamous cell cancer.
-This information is about squamous cell cancer of the oropharynx.
+There are different types of oropharyngeal cancers.
+This information is about the most common type called squamous cell cancer of the oropharynx.

 The oropharynx is the part of the throat directly behind the mouth.
+This area helps you speak and swallow.
 'Oro' means mouth and 'pharynx' is the throat.
-Speaking and swallowing are its main functions.
 The oropharynx includes the:

 soft part of the roof of the mouth (soft palate)